apollographql/graphql-tag/README.md

 ### gql

-This is a template literal tag you can use to concisely write a GraphQL query that is parsed into the standard GraphQL AST:
+The `gql` template literal tag can be used to concisely write a GraphQL query that is parsed into the standard GraphQL AST:

 ```js
 import gql from 'graphql-tag';